 If you are traveling in mid-Michigan on I-75 near Bay City take a stop and visit Williams Cheese Company in Pinconning.
 This family-run cheese producer was started in a barn in 1945.
 This uniquely Michigan sharp, semi-hard version of Colby cheese was produced and developed in 1915.
 By the Second World War, Williams Cheese was the primary producer.
 Its hardness and flavor sharpen with age and Michigan cooks use it as a replacement for cheddar.

 If you have never had smoked fish from the Great Lakes, you are in for a treat.
 This stable of the great lakes is known for its delicate and flavorful meat.
 We see many surprised looks from novices as they have their first taste of this delectable light tasting fish.
 Smoked Whitefish is available throughout Michigan but this freshwater delicacy is more common the further north you go.
 The smoking process yields an ever so slightly salty taste accompanied by the gentle aroma and flavor imparted by hickory or oak smoke.

 Hint: When buying smoked fish make sure it is less than a few days after smoking.
 Look for a light coppery color.
 Too dark of a color means, it was smoked too hot and tends to be dry.

-Trenary Toast is a Michigan Upper Peninsula bakery tradition that loved by thousands from Manitoba to Toledo.
+Trenary Toast is a Michigan Upper Peninsula bakery tradition that is loved by thousands from Manitoba to Toledo.
 The area around Trenary was at its peak, a logging and mining town.
-Now there is a mill, a small grocery store, gas station, a couple of bars and churches.
+Now there is a mill, a small grocery store, a gas station, a couple of bars, and churches.
 Yet the bakery is still going.

 Trenary Toast is available across the Great Lakes region typically at gourmet and independent groceries.